Parameterized Complexity of Finding a Maximum Common Vertex Subgraph Without Isolated Vertices: Structural Parameters of the Input Graphs

 \subsection{Other Structural Parameters}

-First, since treedepth, pathwidth, and treewidth of a graph are upper-bounded by the size of a minimum vertex cover, \ourprob{} stays \WTH when parameterized by such a parameter with respect to one of the input graphs (Theorem~\ref{thm:wth-vc}).
-On the other hand, since \ourprob{} admits an \FPT algorithm when parameterized by the sum of the sizes of the vertex covers of both input graphs, we study the parameterized complexity of the problem when parameterized by the (i) treedepth, (ii) pathwidth or (iii) treewidth of both input graphs.
-We show that \ourprob{} is para-\NPH for such parameters.
+First, since treedepth, pathwidth, and treewidth of a graph are upper-bounded by the size of a minimum vertex cover, \ourprob{} remains \WTH when parameterized by such a parameter with respect to one of the input graphs (Theorem~\ref{thm:wth-vc}).
+On the other hand, since \ourprob{} admits an \FPT algorithm when parameterized by the maximum vertex cover number of both input graphs, we study the parameterized complexity of the problem when parameterized by the maximum treedepth, pathwidth, or treewidth of both input graphs.
+We show that \ourprob{} is \PNPH for such parameters.
+First, we state a result due to Bodlaender et al.~\cite[Theorem 3.2]{bodlaender2020subgraph} as the following proposition.